Hamilton-Jacobi Quantization of Landau-Ginzburg Theory: Introduction

 \section{Introduction}

-$\\$ The quantization of constrained Hamiltonian systems can be achieved by means of operator methods [1,2] or by path integral quantization [3-5].\\ The quantization of a massive spin one particle became the center of interest of physicists especially after the pioneering work of Faddeev [3] who introduced the path integral quantization of singular theories which possess first-class constraints in canonical gauge.
+$\\$ The quantization of constrained Hamiltonian systems can be achieved by means of operator methods \cite{1,2} or by path integral quantization \cite{3,4,5}.\\ The quantization of a massive spin one particle became the center of interest of physicists especially after the pioneering work of Faddeev \cite{3} who introduced the path integral quantization of singular theories which possess first-class constraints in canonical gauge.
 Since first class constraints are generators of gauge transformations, this will lead to the gauge freedom.
-In other words, the equations of motion are still degenerate and depend on the functional arbitrariness, one has to impose external gauge constraints for each first-class constraint.\\ The gauge fixing is not always an easy task if Dirac's method is used.
-The gauge fixing is not necessary to analyze singular systems [6] if the canonical method or Hamilton-Jacobi approach [7,8] is used.\\ The aim of this paper is to treat the Landau-Ginzburg theory that gives an effective description of phenomenon precisely coincides with scalar quantum electrodynamics as constrained system.
-The path integral quantization is obtained using canonical method.
+In other words, the equations of motion are still degenerate and depend on the functional arbitrariness, one has to impose external gauge constraints for each first-class constraint.\\ Using Dirac's method, one can see that the gauge fixing is not always an easy task \cite{Eshraim1, Eshraim0a, Eshraim0}.
+But, if the canonical method or Hamilton-Jacobi approach \cite{7,8} is used, the gauge fixing is not necessary to analyze the singular systems \cite{6}.
+The Hamilton-Jacobi treatment of constrained systems leads us to obtain the equations of motion as total differential equations in many variables, as seen in Refs. \cite{Eshraim3, Eshraim3a}.
+By using Hamilton-Jacobi quantization method, the Path integral quantization has been obtained for several constraint systems: (i) the Scalar field coupled minimally to the vector potential \cite{Eshraim4}, (ii) the electromagnetic field coupled to a spinor \cite{Eshraim5}, (iii) the relativistic local free field theory \cite{Eshraim3a}, (iv) the scalar field coupled to two flavours Fermionic through Yukawa couplings \cite{Eshraim3a}.\\ The aim of this paper is to treat the Landau-Ginzburg theory that gives an effective description of phenomenon precisely coincides with scalar quantum electrodynamics as constrained system.
+The path integral quantization is obtained by using canonical method.